Sign In

 Here, the sample space is shown in a tree diagram.
 Each row represents the possible outcomes of a toss.
 When the coin is flipped another time, the tree diagram gets another row with the possible outcomes.

-In this case, the sample space has 4 possible outcomes.
+Here, the sample space has four possible outcomes.

 For each of the following experiments, list the possible outcomes in the sample space and count the total number of outcomes.